Dr Barry Podd, Independent Contributor, UK (formerly Associate Director Global Regulatory Affairs, Kimberly-Clark Europe)

 Dr. Alistair Irvine, Head of Food Contact Compliance, Smithers Pira

 Alistair manages the Food Packaging Safety Section within Smithers Pira.
-This involves advising clients on the safety legislation which applies to food packaging in a wide range of different countries throughout the world and co-ordinating work programmes to ensure that clients’ products meet these requirements.
-His expertise spans all the EU countries, USA, Japan, Australia, New Zealand, Canada, Israel, Russia and the South American countries.
-He also worked closely with CEPI in the development of the Industry Guideline for Food Contact Paper and Cardboard which was published in 2010.
+This involves advising clients on the safety legislation which applies to food packaging in a wide range of different countries throughout the world and coordinating work programmes to ensure that clients' products meet these requirements.
+His expertise spans all the EU countries, USA, Japan, Australia, New Zealand, Canada, Israel, Russia and all the South American countries.

 Alistair graduated with a degree and PhD in Chemistry from Birmingham University.
 After working for BP and the Department of Health, he joined Pira in 1994, taking up his current position in 1995.

 Tony Lord, Principal Analytical Chemist, Smithers Pira

 Tony Lord is a Principal Consultant at Smithers Pira.
 His work is concerned with non routine chemical analysis and technical consultancy in support of client investigations, problem solving, bespoke research and litigation.
 Tony also specialises in the investigation of taint transfer from packaging into foods.
 He is familiar with EU legislation relevant to food packaging.